HiLab-git/PyMIC_examples/seg_full_sup/JSRT/README.md

 ![image_example](./picture/JPCLN002.png)
 ![label_example](./picture/JPCLN002_seg.png)

-In this example, we use 2D U-Net to segment the lung from X-Ray images.
+In this example, we use different 2D networks to segment the lung from X-Ray images.
 First we edit the configuration file for training and testing.
 During training, we use tensorboard to observe the performance of the network at different iterations.
 We then apply the trained model to testing images and obtain quantitative evaluation results.

 ## Data and preprocessing
 1. The orginal dataset is available at the [JSRT website][jsrt_link].
 It consists of 247 chest radiographs.
 We have preprocessed the images by resizing them to 256x256 and extracting the lung masks for the segmentation task.
 The images are available at `PyMIC_data/JSRT`.
 If interested, you can read `image_convert.py` for details of the preprocessing.